the-cyber-boardroom/MGraph-AI__Service__LLMs/docs/architecture/implementation/implementation-context-and-prerequisites.md

 ## 🎯 Project Overview

-MGraph-AI__Service__LLMs is a production-ready LLM service that consolidates multiple previous implementations into a single, unified platform.
+MGraph-AI__Service__LLMs is a LLM service that consolidates multiple previous implementations into a single, unified platform.
 This document provides essential context for LLMs implementing this system.

 ## 📚 Key Dependencies and Their Roles